This article was updated February 2019.

 Pretend to be a celebrity

 This handy little tool lets you put fake users inside your channels and post messages as them.
 If someone at your office loves Taylor Swift, for example, you could pretend to post as her in one of your channels.
+But keep in mind to run it by your admin as the tool hasn’t yet been reviewed by Slack.

 Giphy integration with Slack means you can type /giphy [any words here] and get the appropriate GIF plopped right into the channel.